KriticaGoel/LLD_JAVA/Theory/Details/LLD/JavaCoreConcepts/Collections.md

 | Multiple null elements can be stored | Only once null value can stored            |

 ### ArrayList-
     Dynamic arrays-The size of an ArrayList is increased automatically if the collection grows or shrinks if the objects are removed from the collection

-#### Add an Element in an ArrayList

 ### Vector
     Dynamic arrays -It is a thread-safe class.This is not recommended being used in a single-threaded environment as it might cause extra overheads

 ### LinkedList

-> LinkedList is class is an implementation of a doubly-linked list data structure
+    LinkedList is class is an implementation of a doubly-linked list data structure

+### Stack

+    Stack is a class is based on the basic principle of last-in-first-out.
+This is a legacy class.
+This inherits from a Vector class.
+It is also a thread-safe class.
+This is not recommended being used in a single-threaded environment as it might cause extra overheads.
+However, to overcome this in Vectors place one can readily use ArrayDeque.

+## SET

+### HashSet

+    HashSet is an inherent implementation of the hash table data structure or Hashing.
+The objects that we insert into the HashSet do not guarantee to be inserted in the same order.
+The objects are inserted based on their hash code.